 - Office cleaning frequency by physical facilities staff may be decreased if needed to allow for more frequent disinfection of touchpoints in common areas throughout the building.
 Therefore, Center staff should dump their waste baskets into common area trash cans (corridors, bathrooms, etc.).

-Use of Breakrooms – staff may use breakrooms to store and/or prepare personal meals, but may not congregate there to eat.
+Use of Breakrooms – staff may use breakrooms to store and/or prepare personal meals; eating together in small groups will be permissible but should be avoided when possible.
 Staff will work through the office manager and student managers for access to the space.
 To encourage self-care through socialization, staff may look for opportunities to eat together outdoors, while maintaining social distancing.
-Due to the size of the space, multiple staff will not be allowed in the Breakroom at the same time.

 Center Staff Schedules

-- The graduate assistant staff will work mostly remote schedules with one day in the office, unless other arrangements are approved by the supervisor in conversation with the MRC Director/Associate Director.
+- MRC student staff, including graduate assistants, student managers, and interns will work in person, unless other arrangements are approved by the supervisor in conversation with the Director of Intercultural Affairs.